swnb/timer-rs/README.md

 # timer-rs

-> timer can execute a function, after waiting a specified number of milliseconds. also support async style api
+> timer can execute a function, after waiting a specified number of time. also support async style api

 ## install